bradendubois/vvvv/README.md

 # VVVV

-A visualization of Canadian and American COVID-19 data; daily new cases, and first & final dose vaccination uptake.
+**Vaccines Versus Variants, Visualized** - A visualization of Canadian and American COVID-19 data; daily new cases, and first & final dose vaccination uptake.

 ## Usage